Select observation definition to view

 JAN_SCI_PBObservations of single or multiple frames with a pointing offset wrt to nominal S/C pointing (e.g., wrt nadir-looking while in G orbit, during FB or while in Jupiter orbit)JANUS

-JAN_CONFIGNo observations, but instrument ON for thermal stabilization of the complete electronics (PEU and detector are ON) and for setting the observation sequences and between two observation sequences that are too close to switch the detector OFF.JANUS
+JAN_CONFIG_ALLOFFNo observations, but instrument ON for thermal stabilization of the complete electronics (PEU and detector are OFF) and for setting the observation sequences and between two observation sequences that are too close to switch the detector OFF.JANUS

 JAN_IDLENo observations, but instrument ON for thermal stabilization before observations or between two observation phases that are too close to switch the instrument OFF.JANUS